IT Operations

 Commonly called system administrators (or Sysadmin, for short), the professionals who deal with these issues are problem solvers in nature.
 Experts in multitasking, sysadmins must be proficient in computer science as well as other skills: hardware, software, networks (physical and virtual), databases, web, and even security.

 Their level of specialization depends on the complexity of the system itself; small organizations may need a Jack-of-all-trades to deal with the day-to-day, while the enterprise world usually has teams of sysadmins dedicated to all areas.
+Nevertheless, one thing is certain: almost all organizations require a sysadmin, in-house or otherwise.

 Infrastructure